WeblateOrg/weblate/docs/admin/upgrade.rst

    weblate migrate --database=postgresql
    weblate sqlflush --database=postgresql | weblate dbshell --database=postgresql

-3. Dump legacy database and import to PostgreSQL
+3. Dump the legacy database and import it to PostgreSQL

 .. code-block:: sh

    weblate dumpdata --all --output weblate.json weblate loaddata weblate.json --database=postgresql

-4. Adjust :setting:`django:DATABASES` to use a PostgreSQL database exclusively by default, remove legacy connection.
+4. Adjust :setting:`django:DATABASES` to only use a PostgreSQL database by default, and remove legacy connections.

-Weblate should be now ready to run from the PostgreSQL database.
+Weblate should now be ready to run from the PostgreSQL database.

 .. _pgloader-migration:

 Migrating to PostgreSQL using pgloader
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `pgloader`_ is a generic migration tool to migrate data to PostgreSQL.
 You can use it to migrate Weblate database.

-1. Adjust your :file:`settings.py` to use PostgreSQL as a database.
+1. Adjust your :file:`settings.py` to use PostgreSQL as your database.

 2. Migrate the schema in the PostgreSQL database: